Dead or American: History

-Heuer was replaced by mutual friend Richard Bruce, a former member of Falkirk hardcore punk band Intake and then current bassist with Bad Taste Records' Turtlehead, who had recently returned from an extended tour of Europe.
+After leaving the group for personal reasons in 2003 Heuer was replaced by mutual friend Richard Bruce, also bassist with Bad Taste Records' Turtlehead, who had recently returned from an extended tour of Europe.
 Bruce played a number of live shows with DorA and performed on the band's first official release, "Subdivide", recorded at Homegrown Studios with James "Andy" Taylor.
 He departed in 2003 to focus on his Turtlehead commitments and was replaced by Tom "Faz" Farrington, another long-term friend of the group and bassist with alternative-metal outfit Fractal Jack.

 Farrington was hired on the understanding that his tenure would be temporary due to his other musical and academic commitments.
 His replacement was eventually found in the shape of Peter McCulloch who officially became part of DorA in 2004.
 McCulloch came from a musical family with whom the founding members of Dead or American were already familiar.

-Ends
+He quickly struck up a good working relationship with drummer Carlin and the band settled into a period of relatively productive stability.

+"Ends"

-Recording of the group's debut album began in early 2005 at McCulloch's family home which also served as a rehearsal space known as Baad Farm.
+Recording of a debut album was soon underway, undertaken at McCulloch's family home which also served as a rehearsal space known as Baad Farm.
 The recording sessions were engineered by Ross Rankin and Chris Reilly of cult Glaswegian electro-prog group Titus Gein.
 Technical problems with recording led to a full retake, with only "Two Minutes Past Nine" surviving from the original sessions to make it to the album.
-Some months behind schedule, the band opted to mix the record with (future bassist) Peter Flett.
+Some months behind schedule, the band opted to mix the record with (future bassist) Pete Flett.

-The final recordings were beset by problems and the mixing sessions experienced substantial delays as a result.
+Unfortunately the recordings were not short of problems and the mixing sessions were beset with delays as a result.
+With interest being shown by a number of small labels, the band members were impatient to finish the sessions.
 After almost four months of intensive mixing and rerecording, with Flett and Cusack working around the clock, definitive versions were finally produced.
-Mastering was carried out in New York City by Alan Douches of West West Side Audio.
+Mastering was carried out in New York by Alan Douches of West West Side Audio.
 A joint-release deal was finally agreed between Predestination and fledgling Dundee label Pet Piranha, the DorA members feeling PP's current momentum and better distribution through Cargo Records (UK) would be beneficial to the album's success.

-Ends was finally released in November 2006, almost two years after its recording sessions had originally begun.
+"Ends" was finally released in November 2006, almost two years after its recording sessions had originally begun.
 By the time it came out, Dead or American had already completed recording on their second album.

-At the end of 2010, Ends was voted the 48th best Scottish album of the past decade by 'The Skinny' magazine.
+At the end of 2010 "Ends" was voted the 48th best Scottish album of the past decade by 'The Skinny' magazine.